Manjot-git/Netflix-clone/README.md

-# Responsive "NETFLIX--CLONE" just using HTML & CSS!
+# Responsive "NETFLIX--CLONE" just using HTML & CSS!🎬

 This is a static Netflix clone created using HTML and CSS to replicate the look and feel of the Netflix homepage.